FHIDev/Fhi.HelseId.Tools/docs/ClientSecret/acceptance-tests-guide.md

    - Check private key matches the client

 2. **"No private key provided"**
-   - Verify `TestData/oldkey.json` exists and is valid JSON
+   - Ensure the private key file exists and contains valid JSON
    - Check file path is correct

 3. **Network/Environment Issues**
-   - Verify test environment is accessible
+   - Verify the HelseID environment is accessible
-   - Check if authentication service is responding
+   - Check your network connection

-### Debug Tips

-- The tests capture console output for inspection
-- Exit codes and output are printed for debugging
-- Use the explicit nature of tests to run them individually

-## Integration with CI/CD

-While these are manual acceptance tests, you could potentially:

-1. Set up dedicated test environment with known test clients
-2. Store test keys securely in CI/CD secrets
-3. Run as part of release validation (not regular CI)

-Note: Be careful with real credentials in automated environments.